CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 #### Task 1: Create a Managed Environment

+In this task you will, provision a sandbox with Dataverse, enable the managed environment setting, configure sharing limits, solution checker, usage insights, and add custom maker welcome content.

 1. Navigate to the **Power Platform Admin Center** (https://aka.ms/ppac).

 1. Select **Manage (1)** ,then select **Environments (2)**, then click on **+ New (3)** to create a new environment.